Article Last Updated: May 2022

 “Water, water every where but not a single drop to drink” [paraphrased].
 The Rime of the Ancient Mariner,” by Samuel Taylor Coleridge.

 As many of us know, we can not drink water from the sea.
 This is because our bodies can not adequately deal with all the salt in the water.

 If you ignore this advice and drink it anyway then know that drinking lots of sea water could kill you.
 It is also the reason why you can’t drink it.

 However, a new water desalination technology can change all this.
 It can also change a whole lot of lives in the process.

 Purifying, cleaning and treating dirty water is notoriously both expensive and difficult.
-Places like California that are prone to severe drought know this all to well.
-This is because they have been hit by new financial pressures.
+Places like California that are prone to severe drought know this all too well.

 But places in poorer countries have even less money to play with.
 This makes any new invention that can make this process both easy and affordable worth shouting about.

 The New Water Desalination System Method Called ‘Pervaporation’